BUY MY CAREER

 This is art about art. questions about questions.
 It’s dumb and smart and good and bad and will take me the rest of my life to complete.

-I read the plaque of Michael Craig-Martin’s “An Oak Tree,” and I’m haunted by its implications for years.
+I pass a Jeff Koons balloon dog in a gallery window and I may smile, but I read the plaque of Michael Craig-Martin’s “An Oak Tree,” I laugh, and I’m haunted by its implications for years.

 In short: I love (and make lots of) more traditional visual artworks (paintings, sculptures, etc.), but the work that really makes my heart sing are the works I’ve made where the depth of an idea is what drives me.